privatenumber/esbuild-loader/README.md

 ## EsbuildPlugin

 ### Minification
-You can replace JS minifiers like Terser or UglifyJs.
-Checkout the [benchmarks](https://github.com/privatenumber/minification-benchmarks) to see how much faster esbuild is.
-The `target` option tells esbuild that it can use newer JS syntax to perform better minification.
+Esbuild supports JavaScript minification, offering a faster alternative to traditional JS minifiers like Terser or UglifyJs.
+Minification is crucial for reducing file size and improving load times in web development.
+For a comparative analysis of its performance, refer to these [minification benchmarks](https://github.com/privatenumber/minification-benchmarks).

 In `webpack.config.js`: